-If you're considering a holiday to The Caribbean this spring and summer, Grand Bahama Island should be on your short list.
+If you’re considering a vacation to The Caribbean this spring and summer, Grand Bahama Island should be on your short list.
 Turquoise waters, plenty of beaches, resorts, and golf courses are only a few of the draws for this island getaway.
 A cruise to the Bahamas can range from relaxing to adventurous and everything in between for a spectrum of activities that will fill your days on the island with one common denominator: fun.
-Don't think twice and follow your gut, which is likely saying, "You need a holiday."
+Don’t think twice and follow your gut, which is likely saying, “You need a vacation.”
 Ready to get planning?
 Here are six fun things to do on Grand Bahama Island.

 1. BAHAMAS JUNKANOO CARNIVAL

 If you find yourself in need of a spring break, the Bahamas Junkanoo Carnival, which takes place mid-April (with other events in May), is exactly the right thing to let loose and dance away your worries.
-Colourful costumes are encouraged.
+Colorful costumes are encouraged.

 2. SCUBA & SNORKEL

 If you’re ready to dive into something new, try Scuba & Snorkel on your Bahamas cruise.
 You'll discover there’s a whole other world down below the surface of those beautifully pristine waters.
 Trying to describe it can hardly do justice to the hundreds of tropical fish and shimmering coral formations waiting to be explored.

 3. BAHAMIAN BREWERY